Receive Voice Input to a Gadget Skill

 Rhythmic ticking (30s)

-This example is a typical occurrence within a "first to buzz in" trivia game that uses Echo Buttons.
+The following example is a typical occurrence within a trivia game that uses lighted push-button gadgets.
 Alexa asks a trivia question, a user presses their button to buzz in, and then the user answers the question.
 In this case, the following interactions occur:

-Alexa asks the trivia question – To set this up, the skill's response includes speech, starts an Input Handler, and sets
+Alexa asks the trivia question – To set this up, the skill's response includes speech and a

-null.
-This setup waits for a button press without opening the microphone.
+shouldEndSession.
+This setup waits for gadget input without opening the microphone.

 falseto open the microphone for the user to say the answer.
-The skill might also include speech such as "Player 1, what is your answer?"
+The skill might also include speech such as "Player 1, what's your answer?"

-As with any Alexa skill, your Echo Button skill can specify a reprompt in its response.
+As with any Alexa skill, your gadget skill can specify a reprompt in its response.
 Alexa speaks the reprompt if the microphone has been open for a few seconds without user input.
 After a few seconds, Alexa speaks the reprompt and the microphone opens for a few more seconds.

-If, after the reprompt, the user still doesn't respond, then the microphone turns off and the session closes.
-The session is notified of this through the
+If, after the reprompt, the user still doesn't respond, the microphone turns off and the session closes.
+To notify the skill about the session closure, Alexa sends the skill a

-SessionEndedRequest, but it is not given a chance to reopen the session or interact with the user in any other way.
-Note that if the skill did not specify a reprompt at all, then the skill exits after the initial few seconds without user input.
+SessionEndedRequest, but the skill isn't given a chance to reopen the session or interact with the user in any other way.
+If the skill didn't specify a reprompt at all, the skill exits after the initial few seconds without user input.

-With Echo Button skills, there are additional things that you need to consider when working with reprompts:
+With gadget skills, there are additional things that you need to consider when working with reprompts: